What is a Sales Funnel? (5 Sales Funnel Stages + Examples)

 If they visit the Leadpages website, they can either look at a Leadpages demo, start a free trial, or sign up to attend a virtual conference on how to get clients.

 If they sign up for the conference, they’ll be added to the Leadpages email list, or if they opt for a free trial they’ll be prompted to set up a free account.

 Leadpages: Middle of the funnel

-If the website visitor likes what they see from the demo or enjoys the virtual conference, they can opt for a free trial if they haven’t already.
+If the website visitor likes what they see from the demo or enjoys the virtual conference, they can opt for a free trial.

 To sign up for a free trial, the website visitors need to create an account and select the plan that appeals to them the most.
-They have 14 days to test out the plan and decide if Leadpages is the right form builder for their needs.
+They have 14 days to test out the plan and decide if Leadpages is right for them.

 They can cancel the plan if they decide not to proceed with Leadpages, or they can opt to stay with the plan.

 Leadpages: Bottom of the funnel

 The leads who stay with Leadpages after the 14-day trial will be billed for the plan that they selected and become a paid subscriber, at which point they’re officially a customer.

 Example 2: Hubspot